 Any successful game needs to be seamless in all of its functions, with players expecting reliability in order to maximize their gameplay performance.
 Blockchain game developers require tools to help them boost performance and overcome some of the limitations presented by blockchains, such as smart contracts requiring a trigger to execute.

-Chainlink Keepers can provide reliable automation for critical value-supporting functions, such as making sure the start and end of game rounds happen on time.
-If rewards are distributed based on a particular game result, Chainlink Keepers can automatically trigger a smart contract to reward the respective winners, furthering crucial service reliability that keeps players engaged.
+Chainlink Automation can provide reliable automation for critical value-supporting functions, such as making sure the start and end of game rounds happen on time.
+If rewards are distributed based on a particular game result, Chainlink Automation can automatically trigger a smart contract to reward the respective winners, furthering crucial service reliability that keeps players engaged.

 The upcoming release of the Cross-Chain Interoperability Protocol (CCIP), an open-source standard for blockchain interoperability, will unlock the potential for expansive video games that leverage NFTs, cryptocurrencies, and community governance by allowing these games to bridge their data and assets across blockchains in a seamless manner.

 From moving NFT game assets across various blockchains and bridging NFTs between different games on a variety of underlying networks to syncing game states across chains and facilitating cross-chain NFT marketplaces, CCIP has the potential to make it simpler for both developers and users to reside in a multi-chain environment.

 This has the potential to create exponential growth of in-game value, competition, and adoption in a virtuous cycle, with interconnection across blockchain environments enabling game publishers to access a larger player base, which in turn lead to more social externalities that ultimately drive in-game value.
 Similarly, the advent of multi-chain marketplaces underpinned by CCIP can allow for more liquidity and better pricing for items, which also can contribute to more efficient gaming economies.